 Preserving open space.
 We proudly manage agency funds, which work to preserve and protect the natural and historical landmarks that make Placer County unique —Rocklin Historical Fund, Placer Land Trust’s Natural Wonders Forever, and Protect American River Canyon’s (PARC) Legacy Fund.

 Enriching lives.
-We’ve made over $1 million in grants to nonprofit organizations providing vital services to local families in need.
+We’ve made nearly $3 million in grants to nonprofit organizations providing vital services to local families in need.
 These include funding to protect and nurture women and children impacted by domestic violence, provide shelter to our homeless, nutritious food to families and programs to people struggling with substance abuse.

 Supporting youth.
 We implemented a Youth Development grant program to support youth ages 14-21 and encourage their successful transition into adulthood.
 We fund local programs through dollars matched by those contributed through our Giving Circle.